Monitoring and Evaluation Mission in Cameroon (2026)

 • met with other long-standing partners, such as the African Marine Conservation Organisation (AMCO), with whom we discussed improving the management of the invasive plant Salvinia molesta in the Lake Ossa Wildlife Reserve.
 (Click here to read the dedicated article.)

-Beyond monitoring, these missions are essential to maintain relationships, step back from projects and their implementation contexts, and co-build high-quality partnerships.
+Beyond the monitoring and any technical recommendations that may result from them, these missions are essential to better understand the projets, their implementation contexts, and co-build high-quality partnerships.